E-D-Richard/budget-tracker-webbapp/README.md

 ### ToDo

+- in settings menu, stylize all setting options capabilities to open/collapse on click
 - explore addCategory submit button behaivor on focus
 - style NewTransaction button to appear frozen on invalid form entries and add custom input form popUp messages
-- in settings menu, make all setting options collapsed by default with a capability to open them on click
 - update NewTrans to be hidden by default (simmilar to settingsMenu).
 Then, build a new sidebar component and add setttingsMenu and NewTrans
 - test settings menu for mobile compatibility
 - organize files to comply with feature vs component correct official definitions